Sustainable business: Corporate sustainability strategies

+Noteworthy examples of sustainable business practices that are often part of corporate sustainability strategies can include: transitioning to renewable energy sources, implementing effective recycling programs, minimizing waste generation in industrial processes, developing eco-friendly product designs, prioritizing the adoption of sustainable packaging materials, fostering an ethical and responsible supply chain, partnering with charities, encouraging volunteerism, upholding equitable treatment of employees, and prioritizing their overall welfare, among numerous other initiatives.

+Implementation in SMEs

+Small and medium-sized enterprises face distinctive challenges when adopting corporate sustainability strategies.

+A 2023 Swiss survey of 514 SMEs reported that 89% had never produced a sustainability report, citing limited internal resources and unfamiliarity with international standards as main barriers.

+Nevertheless, SMEs that embraced systematic sustainability reporting recorded a 25% self-reported improvement in corporate reputation and an 18% improvement in workplace quality, indicating that even partial adoption can yield competitive advantages.

 Standards

-Enormous economic and population growth worldwide in the second half of the twentieth century aggravated the factors that threaten health and the world — ozone depletion, climate change, resource depletion, fouling of natural resources, and extensive loss of biodiversity and habitat.
+Enormous economic and population growth worldwide in the second half of the twentieth century aggravated the factors that threaten health and the environment — including ozone depletion, climate change, resource depletion, fouling of natural resources, and extensive loss of biodiversity and habitat.
 In the past, the standard approaches to environmental problems generated by business and industry have been regulatory-driven "end-of-the-pipe" remediation efforts.
-In the 1990s, efforts by governments, NGOs, corporations, and investors began to grow to develop awareness and plans for investment in business sustainability.
+In the 1990s, efforts by governments, NGOs, corporations, and investors began to grow to develop awareness and plans for voluntary standards and investment in sustainability by business.

 One critical milestone was the establishment of the ISO 14000 standards whose development came as a result of the Rio Summit on the Environment held in 1992.
 ISO 14001 is the cornerstone standard of the ISO 14000 series.
-It specifies a framework of control for an Environmental Management System against which an organization can be certified by a third party.
+This specifies a framework of control for an Environmental Management System against which an organization can be certified by a third party.
 Other ISO 14000 Series Standards are actually guidelines, many to help you achieve registration to ISO 14001.
 They include the following: